WQUT

 WQUT (101.5 FM) is a radio station in Tri-Cities, Tennessee.
-The station format is classic rock and is branded as "Tri-Cities Classic Rock 101.5 WQUT."
-As of the Fall 2008 Arbitron ratings book, WQUT is the third highest rated station in the Tri-Cities (Johnson City, Tennessee - Kingsport, Tennessee - Bristol Tennessee/Virginia) market (adults 12+) behind country music station WXBQ-FM and adult contemporary WTFM-FM.
+The station format is classic rock and is branded as "Tri-Cities Classic Rock 101.5 WQUT".
+As of the Fall 2008 Arbitron ratings book, WQUT is the third highest rated station in the Tri-Cities market (adults 12+) behind country music station WXBQ-FM and adult contemporary WTFM.
 Since the early 1990s, WQUT and WTFM have fought for the number-two spot in the market, with WXBQ rated the overall number-one station since 1993.

 WQUT is the flagship station of Cumulus Media Tri-Cities and began broadcasting in 1948 as WJHL-FM on 101.5 Megahertz.
 In 1960, the callsign changed to WJCW-FM.
 In 1973, its effective radiated power was increased to 100,000 watts from its antenna on Buffalo Mountain in Johnson City, Tennessee.

 Programming

 WQUT carries the "John Boy and Billy Big Show" (a syndicated show carried on many southeastern U.S. stations).
 Specialty shows include the Tennessee Midnight Rambler Show (approx. 1976 - 1982), Flashback with Bill St. James and House of Hair with Dee Snider.
-Its sister stations are WKOS, WJCW (which signed on in 1938), WGOC, and WXSM.
+Its sister stations are WKOS, WJCW (which signed on in 1938), and WXSM.

 WQUT is involved in community activities throughout the Tri-Cities market.